Cryocooler: Joule-Thomson cooler

 Fig. 8 Schematic diagram of a JT liquefier.
 A fraction x of the compressed gas is removed as liquid.
 At room temperature it is supplied as gas at 1 bar, so that the system is in the steady state.

 The Joule-Thomson (JT) cooler was invented by Carl von Linde and William Hampson so it is also called the Linde-Hampson cooler.
 It is a simple type of cooler which is widely applied as cryocooler or as the (final stage) of coolants.
 It can easily be miniaturized, but it is also used on a very large scale in the liquefaction of natural gas.
 Joule-Thomson coolers do not emit heat nor vibrations at the cold-end.
-The compressor, which indeed emit heat and vibrations, can be located far from the cold-end, in a manner that does not interfere the cold-end functionality.
-This benefit is further allowed by the possibility to connect the compressor and cold-end by flexible tubing.
+The compressor, which does emit heat and vibrations, can be located far from the cold-end, so it does not interfere with the cold-end functionality.
+This benefit can be increased by connecting the compressor and cold-end with flexible tubing.
 A schematic diagram of a JT liquefier is given in Fig.8.
 It consists of a compressor, a counterflow heat exchanger, a JT valve, and a reservoir.
 The compressor can be either oil lubricated of oil-free, water- or air- cooled.